HARJO, JOY (1951– ).

 Influenced by her family and other authors, such as Leslie Silko, Simon Ortiz, Galway Kinnell, and Leo Remero, Harjo was inspired to become a poet and has published several collections: The Last Song (1975), What Moon Drove Me to This (1979), She Had Some Horses (1983), Secrets from the Center of the World (1989), In Mad Love and War (1990), and The Woman Who Fell from the Sky (1994).
 Drawing on elements from her life, including her struggles as a teenage mother and divorcee, the landscape of the Southwest, and the relationship between humans and nature, her poetry has won many prestigious awards, including the American Book Award, the William Carlos Williams Award, the American Indian Distinguished Achievement Award, and the New Mexico Governor's Award for Excellence in the Arts.
 In addition, she has received two National Endowment for the Arts Creative Writing Fellowships in 1978 and 1992 and an honorary doctorate from Benedictine College in 1992.

 From 1995 to 2000 Harjo combined her literary interests with music and toured with her band, Poetic Justice, which recorded an album and won the Musical Artist of the Year Award for 1996–97 from the Wordcraft Circle of Native Writers and Storytellers.
 In 2000 she engaged in a series of poetry readings across the country to promote her new works, Reinventing the Enemy's Language: Contemporary Native Women's Writing of North America and A Map to the Next World, Poetry and Tales.
-She resided in Honolulu, Hawaii, at the end of the twentieth century.
+On June 19, 2019, she was named Poet Laureate Consultant in Poetry to the Library of Congress (the official title), commonly called Poet Laureate of the United States.
+She is the first American Indian to be honored with that designation.
+She resides in Tulsa.

 Joseph Bruchac, "Interview with Joy Harjo," North Dakota Quarterly 53 (1985).